neph1/LlamaTale/README.md

 8. Start with ``python -m stories.prancingllama.story``

 Optional:
-1. If you'd rather play in a browser, add the '--web' flag and connect to http://localhost:8180/tale/story
+* If you'd rather play in a browser, add the ``--web`` flag and connect to http://localhost:8180/tale/story
+* There's also a GUI version, which is launched with ``--gui``
-2. If you have a v2 character card and want to skip character creation, add '--character path_to_character'
+* If you have a v2 character card and want to skip character creation, add ``--character path_to_character``
-3. If you want to load a v2 character as a follower, type 'load_character path_to_character_relative_to_story_folder' in the game prompt
+* If you want to load a v2 character as a follower, type 'load_character path_to_character_relative_to_story_folder' in the game prompt
+* Check https://github.com/neph1/LlamaTale/wiki/Creating-a-character if you want to make a 'full featured' LlamaTale character.